abstract gray background

 In recent months, new winds have been blowing in the regulatory environment in Latin America (LA) with the promulgation or modification of regulations that encourage the development of research through clinical trials.

 LA is not only becoming a region with robust clinical trial regulations, but also a world of opportunities due to its high-quality standards in trial management and improving economies.
 The recent changes demonstrate that regulatory entities from different countries are looking to each other to take ideas to improve processes.
-All these changes will help PPD clients develop and validate new medicinal products and efficiently bring them to market.
+All these changes will help clients of the PPD™ clinical research business of Thermo Fisher Scientific develop and validate new medicinal products and efficiently bring them to market.

 The proposed reforms are expected to have positive effects on regulatory cycle review timelines, while maintaining high standards of patient safety and data quality.